-I learnt this recipe whilst travelling in Thailand when I was 20, but gave it the Love Lunch twist.
-My version has all the taste and no guilt… No sugar, MSG, GMO’s or gluten, and way more green veggies.
+This Thai recipe has all the taste and no guilt… No sugar, MSG, GMO’s or gluten, and way more green veggies.
 Its light, fragrant yet filling, and as with everything I cook, very healthy and nutritious.
-Its ideal served at room temperature just after making it, and due to being vegan it can withstand being left out at parties and picnics without worrying about it going off.
+It’s ideal served at room temperature just after making it, and due to being vegan it can withstand being left out at parties and picnics without worrying about it going off.

-You can also refrigerate and it and eat it cold for up to 2 days (however I’d recommend keeping the dressing separate if you intend to eat it a day or two later, as noodles go soggier with each day if dressed unless you’re using the kelp noodles, they are more durable than rice or bean vermicelli ) I’ve recently started to make it with carb free kelp noodles, and I’m seriously crushing on it big time!
+You can also refrigerate and it and eat it cold for up to 2 days (however we recommend keeping the dressing separate if you intend to eat it a day or two later, as noodles go soggier with each day if dressed unless you’re using the kelp noodles, they are more durable than rice or bean vermicelli ) You can also make it with carb free kelp noodles.

 - 1 large packet bean vermicelli noodles*